lmarzy/openbracket-blog-jekyll/_posts/css/2017-06-19-grid-system-with-css-grid.md

 }
 {% endhighlight %}

 We first set the display to 'grid'.
-To set the amount of columns we want, we use the repeat keyword passing in 12 as the columns and the amount we want each column to span we used 1fr meaning 1 fraction so the columns evenly space out.
+We then set the amount of columns we would like our grid to be, for this we used the keyword repeat passing in 12 and 1fr.
+This is saying I want 12 columns and each column to span an equal 1 fraction.
 Lastly we set the 'grid-gap' to 20 px, this will give a gap of 20px between each column.
 No more negative margins or having to target the last column to remove the space at the end, happy times.

 Now we'll look at the '.half' classes: